famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 ![High level diagram, all queues](/assets/images/diagram-all-queues.png)

-In addition to the addresses shown, my [implementation] adds a Multicast Address used as a common logs channel, I implemented all my components to send some logging information to a Multicast address so I can follow in real time the status of the system by consuming messages from that address.
+In addition to the Addresses shown, my [implementation] adds a Multicast Address used as a common logs channel, I implemented all my components to send some logging information to a Multicast address so I can follow in real time the status of the system by consuming messages from that address.

 ```yaml
 apiVersion: enmasse.io/v1beta1